mprice36/NIEM.github.io/reference/specifications/code-lists/intro/index.md

-The [NIEM Code Lists Specification]({{site.data.links.code_list_spec}}) was published in June 2016 and updated in November 2017.
-It was created to enhance the functionality of code lists in NIEM beyond the basic enumerations that XML and JSON schema provide (simple sets of schema-defined code values and definitions).
+The [NIEM Code Lists Specification]({{site.data.links.code_list_spec}}) was created to enhance the functionality of code lists in NIEM beyond the basic enumerations that XML and JSON schema provide (simple sets of schema-defined code values and definitions).

 This specification provides: